chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/BSP/readme.txt

 all the peripherals, initialize the Flash interface and the systick.
 Then the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 175 MHz and provide 50 MHz at the output PLL divided by PLL_Q.
-This frequency permit to reach 25 Mhz clock needed for SD operation and in line with microSD specification.
+This frequency permit to reach 25 MHz clock needed for SD operation and in line with microSD specification.